Lola’s Cupcakes

 With inspiration fresh, we focused on quantity over quality, quickly drawing rough sketches and writing concepts.
 Once we had a pool of ideas, we selected the stronger ones and moved into Crazy 8s, iterating variations of one idea.

 We then expanded our favorite idea into a 1–3 frame storyboard, showing how it would work in practice.
-The energy during sketching was contagious - seeing each other’s ideas sparked conversations and laughter.

 Decide Phase 🤝✨